Attendance, Punctuality and First Day Response

 The school has an Attendance Officer who will contact you if your child is absent.
 Our Attendance Officer works closely with the Education Welfare Officer to ensure that pupils are in school, and learning.
 We encourage medical appointments to be booked outside of school hours where possible to minimise disruption to learning.

 The school does not authorise any time off for holidays, or extended visits out of the country.
 Again, this is to ensure that pupils learning potential is maximised, as is their achievement.

-If a pupil is taken ill during the day he/she should go to the Medical Room, where a note of their visit will be recorded.
+If a pupil is taken ill during the day he/she should go to the School Office where a note of their visit will be recorded.
 If a pupil continues to feel unwell a parent/carer will be called and asked to collect them.
 In an emergency we will ring for an ambulance as well as informing a parent/carer.
 Please ensure your emergency contacts are kept up to date (just in case!!)